top of page

 What is EMDR?

-EMDR therapy helps the brain process these memories, and allows normal healing to resume.
-The experience is still remembered, but the fight, flight, or freeze response from the original event is resolved.”
+EMDR therapy helps the brain process these memories and healing to resume.
+The experience is still remembered but the fight, flight, or freeze response from the original event is resolved.
 EMDRIA.org

 How Does EMDR Work?